 - If the reference is to be physically mailed, you will need to provide a stamped, addressed envelope.
 If the reference is to be submitted online, I will need the link or submission email address.

 If you do not contact me prior to listing me as a reference, or do not follow the guidelines above, I may not be able to provide a particularly helpful recommendation (or any at all).(2)

-(1) In my department, we get roughly 20 personal tutees in addition to the many students we see on a more regular basis in our classes and the 15 or so whose MSc/BSc theses we supervise.
-Out of all of these students, we see and typically know the least about the personal tutees who don’t interact beyond the university-mandated minimum.
+(1) In my department, we get roughly 20 personal tutees in addition to the many students we see on a more regular basis in our classes and the 15 or so whose BSc/MSc theses we supervise.
+Out of all of these students, we see and typically know the least about the personal tutees who don’t interact beyond the university-mandated minimum number of meetings.

 (2) If I write a letter for one round of applications, it does not necessarily mean I will write a letter for future rounds.
-Information and its availability change over time, which may influence a potential letter.
+Information and its availability change over time (as do people), which may influence a potential letter.